 Here’s what we do know—and it’s different from what you’ve been taught: There is very little evidence to support the belief that low-fat or nonfat dairy foods are better for us than high-fat dairy foods.
 In fact, most of the evidence indicates that high-fat dairy foods are better.
 This is not to say that it’s OK to eat premium ice cream by the gallon or to have prepackaged double-cheese pizza every night (there’s too much other bad stuff in those products)…but it’s fine to use whole milk in your cereal, soups, casseroles and coffee and to opt for cheese and yogurt made with whole milk.
 (If you’re having trouble finding full-fat yogurt in your US supermarket these days, check for brands such as Stonyfield or Horizon.)

 Do keep in mind that, like all fats, dairy fat is calorie-dense, so moderation is still important.
-I asked Dr. Kratz whether he agreed with a guideline I had read elsewhere, which was to aim for one to two eight-ounce servings of full-fat dairy food per day—but he preferred to keep things flexible.
+We asked Dr. Kratz whether he agreed with a guideline of aiming for one to two eight-ounce servings of full-fat dairy food per day—but he preferred to keep things flexible.
 “If someone drinks a lot of milk, then I don’t know of any reason to discourage him from having four or even five servings per day of whole milk,” he said.
 “The one point I am adamant about is that it’s OK as long as we consume the dairy fat in whole foods, as part of a normal, mixed dietary pattern.
 Adding sticks of butter to everything because now ‘dairy fat is healthy’ is almost certainly not a great idea.”

 What about choosing organic?
 That’s wise.
 According to a recent study from Washington State University that analyzed 384 samples of whole milk, organic milk had 62% more healthful omega-3 fatty acids than conventional milk.
 Yes, organic is more expensive…but hey, you’re worth it.